 Virtual staging has become one of the most common marketing tools in real estate.
 Instead of physically staging a home with rented furniture and decor, agents and investors can digitally furnish listing photos to make empty spaces feel inviting and easier for buyers to visualize.
+But because virtual staging is a business expense, most real estate professionals eventually ask the same question: Is virtual staging tax deductible?

 The Short Answer: Virtual Staging Is Usually Tax Deductible